-- Constructed a two-story student center (Hawk's Nest) with activity space on the lower floor and study space and conference room for use by student clubs on the second floor. - Renovated the College café, supporting ability to offer a broader menu to students and increased seating capacity. - Constructed 188-bed Beckwith Hall residence life facility, which opened to student residents in July 2014. - Expanded Health Science facilities to upgrade Nursing classrooms and labs and support new EMT/Paramedic, Medical Assistant, Pharmacy Technology, and expanded CNA programming. - Opened a new culinary education center in 2017 and then in 2020 moved into the new state-of-the-art culinary kitchen and restaurant teaching spaces at the Main Building to address increased demand and certification requirements. - Added 43,400 GSF of space through the purchase of the Western Michigan University Southwest building in 2018, now called the Todd Center, which houses our Business, Computer Information Systems, and Teacher Education programs.
+- Renovated the College café, supporting ability to offer a broader menu to students and increased seating capacity. - Constructed 188-bed Beckwith Hall residence life facility, which opened to student residents in July 2014. - Expanded Health Science facilities to upgrade Nursing classrooms and labs and support new EMT/Paramedic, Medical Assistant, Pharmacy Technology, and expanded CNA programming. - Opened a new culinary education center in 2017 and then in 2020 moved into the new state-of-the-art culinary kitchen and restaurant teaching spaces at the Main Building to address increased demand and certification requirements. - Added 43,400 GSF of space through the purchase of the Western Michigan University Southwest building in 2018, now called the Todd Center, which houses our Business, Computer Information Systems, and Teacher Education programs.
 The Todd Center includes (17) classrooms including (3) classrooms which open to a larger multifunctional meeting space, faculty and staff offices, café commons, and open study and collaboration space. - Retrofitted classrooms 1303 and 1309 including lab storage areas to accommodate the new Police Academy scheduled to begin summer 2025. - The Wine & Viticulture Technology facility (Welch Center) is a new facility on the Benton Harbor Campus, which opened in 2019.
-The Welch Center includes (2) classrooms, faculty and staff offices, fully functional teaching winery, and open collaboration space. - Modernized Mendel Center including an energy system retrofit replacing equipment near end of life was completed summer 2020. - Remodeled the Mendel Center Hanson Theatre which supports the Visual & Performing Arts programs with new finishes, acoustics enhancements, and new house and stage lighting in 2019 and 2022.
+The Welch Center includes (2) classrooms, faculty and staff offices, fully functional teaching winery, and open collaboration space. - Modernized Mendel Center including an energy system retrofit replacing equipment near end of life was completed summer 2020. - Remodeled the Mendel Center Hanson Theatre which supports the Visual & Performing Arts programs with new finishes, acoustics enhancements, and new house and stage lighting in 2019 and 2022. - Retrofit two existing rooms to create Fitness Lab for students and employees, completed in February 2020.

-- Retrofit two existing rooms to create Fitness Lab for students and employees, completed in February 2020. - As part of the recent Main Building Renovation, the following components were completed in summer of 2020: - Renovated approximately 50 classrooms and 2 lecture halls with updated teaching technologies to improve distance education delivery, enhance active learning and student success, and better prepare students for the use of "real-world" technologies at work or in advanced studies. - Relocated faculty offices to be adjacent to student learning support spaces. - Co-located all health sciences disciplines into one central zone of C-Wing. - Right-sized classrooms for effective instruction using updated instructional technology. - Improved flow of student services to make processes clearer and enhance the student enrollment experience for first-time and non-traditional students. - Improved student learning environment by upgrading heating and cooling systems. - Created an Instructional Design & Teaching Technology to assist faculty with redesigning curricula, identifying and learning new instructional technologies, expanding and improving distance teaching and learning, and incorporating innovative technologies into the classroom. - Created new collaborative learning and engagement spaces that provide students with group study and classroom project preparation areas. - Developed an English as a Second Language and Writing Lab to support our diverse student body. - Addressed numerous student and employee safety and security concerns. - Constructed and opened Hanson Technology Center Fall 2016, which houses: - Advanced Manufacturing and Welding programs, and - Fab Lab open access digital fabrication studio and collaborative workshop.
-Provides access to information, tools/machines (including laser cutters, 3D printers, commercial sewing machines, vinyl cutters, woodshop, CNC router and hand tools), software and space for anyone who has an interest to learn and create.
+- As part of the recent Main Building Renovation, the following components were completed in summer of 2020: - Renovated approximately 50 classrooms and 2 lecture halls with updated teaching technologies to improve distance education delivery, enhance active learning and student success, and better prepare students for the use of "real-world" technologies at work or in advanced studies. - Relocated faculty offices to be adjacent to student learning support spaces. - Co-located all health sciences disciplines into one central zone of C-Wing. - Right-sized classrooms for effective instruction using updated instructional technology. - Improved flow of student services to make processes clearer and enhance the student enrollment experience for first-time and non-traditional students. - Improved student learning environment by upgrading heating and cooling systems. - Created an Instructional Design & Teaching Technology to assist faculty with redesigning curricula, identifying and learning new instructional technologies, expanding and improving distance teaching and learning, and incorporating innovative technologies into the classroom. - Created new collaborative learning and engagement spaces that provide students with group study and classroom project preparation areas. - Developed an English as a Second Language and Writing Lab to support our diverse student body. - \circ $\;$ Addressed numerous student and employee safety and security concerns. - Constructed and opened Hanson Technology Center Fall 2016, which houses: - o Advanced Manufacturing and Welding programs, and - Fab Lab open access digital fabrication studio and collaborative workshop.
+Provides access to information, tools/machines (including laser cutters, 3D printers, commercial sewing machines, vinyl cutters, woodshop, CNC router and hand tools), software and space for anyone who has an interest to learn and create. - Existing space was renovated in spring of 2024 to support the new Police Academy summer program at the Todd Center. - Renovation to existing space to expand and improve the Sonography and Radiolocation Technician programs.
+The additional space will allow the Sonography program to offer to additional program certificates which are an added value to program graduates and practicing sonographers in area healthcare organizations.